lucasmirachi/Template-Matching/README.md

 # Template-Matching using OpenCV
- A template matching program I developed using OpenCV.
+ A template matching program I developed using OpenCV and Python3.

+ The code for this project can be fount in [this Jupyter Notebook](https://github.com/lucasmirachi/Template-Matching/blob/main/template-matching.ipynb)

 ## Introduction